 The scores, in and of themselves, don’t tell you what kinds of questions you’re missing, or why.
 They don’t tell you what concepts or strategies you need to review.
 They can’t tenderly whisper into your ear, “Hey, buddy, I know this score isn’t what you hoped it would be, but take a moment to appreciate how much you’ve improved in Logic Games.”

-So now that we are officially in the last twelve days before the September LSAT, you’ll be taking a number of practice exams to prepare for September 8.
+As you approach your LSAT test date, you’ll be taking a number of practice LSAT exams to prepare for your actual LSAT.
 But if you’re just letting the score speak for your practice exam performance, you’re not hearing everything.
 After taking an exam, here are few things you can do to lean in, and really listen to all the news — good and bad — that an exam can tell you.

 1. Look at a question-by-question breakdown